seqscope/NovaScope/docs/installation/env_setup.md

 # Setting Up a Environment YAML File

 [NovaScope](../index.md) requires a YAML file to configure the environment.
-This environment configuration file (e.g., `config_env.yaml`) is used to specify the paths to the required tools, reference databases, and Python environment.
+This file (e.g., `config_env.yaml`) specifies paths to tools, reference databases, and the Python environment.

 Below is a brief description of all the items in the YAML file.

 !!! tip
     To create your own `config_env.yaml` file for the environment setup, you may copy from [our example available in our GitHub repository](https://github.com/seqscope/NovaScope/blob/main/info/config_env.yaml).
 Remember to replace the placeholders with your specific input variables to customize it according to your needs.

 ## Tools

-The pipeline automatically detects and includes undefined tools in the system path, allowing for their use without manual configuration.
+The pipeline detects and includes undefined tools in the system path automatically.

 ```yaml
 tools: